Section 2: Health Guidelines

-- The University has taken actions to ensure heating, ventilation and air conditioning systems (HVAC) are optimized (e.g., maximizing outside air and high performance filtration) to minimize risks of airborne transmission when other safety measures such as face coverings and social distancing are in use.
+- The University has taken actions to ensure heating, ventilation and air conditioning systems (HVAC) are optimized (e.g., maximizing outside air and high-performance filtration) to minimize risks of airborne transmission when other safety measures are in use.

 It is important for the campus community to understand that some people are at a higher risk for severe illness from COVID-19 complications.
-Based on the current data, vulnerable populations may include:
+Based on the current data and CDC definitions, vulnerable populations may include:

 - Older adults.
 People 65 years of age or older.

 - Pregnant and recently pregnant people.

 Signage reinforcing COVID-19 related health and safety precautions is available for use by the U of A community.